Canadian Middle Class Has Higher Living Standard Than Americans

 The Canadian has free health insurance and does not own a gun.

 All this, of course, is anecdotal, but Americans vote based on anecdotal evidence.
-Progressives Bernie Sanders and Elizabeth Warren have all endorsed the benefits of the Canadian system, even as Republicans vilify and intentionally malign Canadian programs that benefit their own citizens.
+Progressives Bernie Sanders and Elizabeth Warren have all endorsed the benefits of the Canadian system, even as Republicans vilify and intentionally malign Canadian programs that benefit their citizens.

 This seems to be the point: Republicans oppose all social program that benefits average Americans.
 From gun control to free college tuition to socialized medicine, Republicans are the reactionary force we can count on to beat back all populist initiatives.